dvidelabs/flatcc/README.md

         printf("Monster buffer is invalid: %s\n",
         flatcc_verify_error_string(ret));
     }

+The [readfile.h] utility may also be helpful in reading an existing buffer for verification.

 Flatbuffers can optionally leave out the identifier, here "MONS".
 Use a null pointer as identifier argument to ignore any existing identifiers